annotation/stam/README.md

 format of identifiers for STAM, but different serialisations/export options *MAY* posit additional constraints, as such it is *RECOMMENDED* to stick to basic alphanumeric characters.

-The ``begin`` and ``end`` attributes, when provided, *MUST* describe the character position in NFC-normalised unicode points, in reference to the ``target`` of the annotation set.
-Indexing *MUST* be zero-based and the end offset *MUST* be non-inclusive and therefore larger than the begin offset.
-The ``begin`` and ``end`` attributes *MAY* be omitted when the annotation covers the target file as a whole and is less strictly related to any text span.
-In this case it *SHOULD* be interpreted as metadata, either over the text as a whole or over another annotation (higher-order annotation or annotation over annotation).
-The latter interpretation is suggested when the body makes reference to any other annotation.

 The ``text`` attribute is *OPTIONAL* but *RECOMMENDED*.
 When used, its value *MUST* be a copy of the exact same text string as the ``begin`` and ``end`` attributes point to.
 This is